 It’s this theme heard in the second track of the album, “Red Krokodil – Main Theme”, that signals what makes this score such a find.
 Using a heartachingly beautiful solo cello (played by Sebastiano Severi), lush strings and a hint of uplifting brass, Cimini lays out a theme that’s full of optimism and oozing with openness, a sense of release or liberation but the theme is framed with an overriding sadness.
 Then, after a powerful orchestral crescendo, a delicate piano layers a note of fragility over everything.
 The score’s closing cue, “The Window”, gives us this beautiful theme again but this time there’s the full force of the orchestra used, heightening the sense of liberation – whether it’s a release from the protagonist’s physical life or more a mental/emotional escape I don’t know.
 Whatever the origins for this piece, it’s certainly an uplifting conclusion to the score; as though radiant sunshine has suddenly flooded the protagonist’s world.
 The remainder of the score is firmly grounded in sadness, loneliness and despondency and this effect is effectively achieved by Cimini’s reliance on the use of solo instruments, particularly the solo violin (credited to Roberto Noferini).
 But the music in no way makes the listener feel depressed since Cimini’s writing is so strong.
 “My Little Green Crocodile” and “Reflection In The Water” are particularly good examples of the power the composer’s theme.
 Furthermore, whether it’s the characteristic tone of the solo violin or the thematic material itself, the score has a subtle Russian flavour to it that emphasises the story’s location.
 The use of a balalaika (“Alone”) is a more obvious signpost with regard to the geographical location of the story.

 Alexander Cimini’s award-winning score for Red Krokodil is excellent and the album – released on the Kronos Records label – is recommended unreservedly.
 It’s beautifully written and the music is enhanced by some great solo violin and cello performances.
 It’s safe to say that Cimini is clearly a significant talent worth watching over the coming years, not just because of the music he has composed specifically for Red Krokodil but also on the evidence of the previous compositions he has composed and which are featured on the album: not just the aforementioned tracks “C_age” and “W(t)OMB” but also the final track on the album, “Passion and Love?”, which is another powerfully emotive piece written for Cristopharo’s 2011 horror film, Hyde’s Secret Nightmare (which contains a score by Kristian Sensini).
 Red Krododil is available both as a physical CD release and digital version and it should be noted that the CD version contains an extra track, “Capuccetto6” by Gabriele Verdinelli, a dissonant track more akin to tracks such as “C_age” than the title theme.
-Audio clips for the digital release can be heard HERE and the album can be purchased at all the usual online stores.
+The album can be purchased at all the usual online stores.